LunaticInAHat/liboodle/README.md

 At this point, the bitstream layer is informed that the symbol has been consumed (with knowledge about its exact probability span), and the learned occurrence rate of the symbol (`LSW[i]`) is incremented, along with the total occurrence rate (`TLW`).

-Now, a decision is made about whether the decoded symbol is a terminal symbol (i.e., not the "0" symbol); if it is ("Active Symbol"), then the symbol is returned to the LZ layer.
+Now, a decision is made about whether the decoded symbol is the "learning" symbol (the "0" symbol); if it is not ("Active Symbol"), then the symbol is returned to the LZ layer.

 If the "0" symbol was decoded ("0 Symbol"), this is an indicator to the coder that the symbol being decoded is either:
  - A brand-new symbol, not yet learned, or
- - A symbol learned, but in the probationary alphabet, since renormalization has not occurred since learning
+ - A symbol learned, but in the probationary alphabet, since renormalization has not occurred since learning it

 These cases are distingushed through the combination of "Condition 3" and "Probationary Symbol"; if no new symbols have been learned since the last renormalization, then the symbol cannot be a member of the probationary alphabet, as the probationary alphabet is empty (all known symbols are in the active alphabet).
 If the probationary alphabet is not empty, then the next bit of the fixed-point number in the bitstream layer is consulted.